Infinite ergodic theory meets Boltzmann statistics: Preliminaries

 where $P_t(x){\rm d} x$ is the probability of finding the particle at time $t$ in the interval $(x,x+{\rm d} x)$.
 In equilibrium, we take the long-time limit, and for generic initial conditions we have

 so, in this limit,

 and

 The Boltzmann factor appearing in the numerator is the essence of the canonical ensemble, while in the denominator we have the relation to thermodynamics.
 The goal of this manuscript is to consider the case where $S$ is increasing with time, as opposed to saturating to a limit, but still all this structure remains intact when the appropriate modifications are made, namely we must use the tool of non-normalizable Boltzmann-Gibbs statistics \cite{dechant2011solution,aghion2019non,wang2019ergodic}.
-This idea, which is discussed at length below, harnesses the tools of infinite-ergodic theory, which has been well established as a mathematical theory for several decades (see e.g., \cite{Aaronson2005ergodic,zweimuller2009surrey,thaler2001infinite,akimoto2010role,korabel2012infinite,klages2013weak,akimoto2015distributional,sato2019anomalous}), and recently also in other physical systems, such as \cite{meyer2017infinite,leibovich2019infinite,akimoto2019infinite,zhou2019continuous}.
+This idea, which is discussed at length below, harnesses the tools of infinite-ergodic theory, which has been well established as a mathematical theory for several decades, and {was discovered} in recent years also in physical systems, e.g., \cite{darling1957occupation,aaronson1997introduction,zweimuller2009surrey,thaler2001infinite,akimoto2010role,korabel2012infinite,klages2013weak,akimoto2015distributional,meyer2017infinite,leibovich2019infinite,akimoto2019infinite,zhou2019continuous,sato2019anomalous,radice2020statistics}. {Note that infinite, namely non-normalizable, densities serve two main goals; the first is for computation of large deviations and rare-event statistics of fat-tailed stochastic systems, and the second is in the context of ergodic theory.
+In that regard, one should distinguish between infinite invariant and infinite covariant densities, the latter are not discussed here (see e.g., Refs. \cite{kessler2010infinite,lutz2013beyond,rebenshtok2014non,rebenshtok2014infinite,holz2015infinite,aghion2017large,wang2019transport,vezzani2019single}).}